pS3ud0RAnD0m/gladius/README.md

 An interactive shell for common Kali Linux tasks

 ## Warning
 This app is Alpha, so beware.
-I'll be making significant changes between now and the Beta release, April 2014.
+I'll be making significant changes between now and the Beta release, May 2014.

 ## Install
 Change directory and clone: